-Simply put, Move On When Ready (MOWR) is the express lane to a great future!
-MOWR allows Georgia high school students to be dually-enrolled in their high school and college level classes at the same time.
+Simply put, Dual Enrollment is the express lane to a great future!
+Dual Enrollment allows Georgia high school students to be dually-enrolled in their high school and college level classes at the same time.
 By doing so, these students can earn literally years' worth of college credit and/or a technical degree, diploma or certification.
-MOWR students enjoy FREE tuition, FREE use of books and any college resource.
+These students enjoy FREE tuition, FREE use of books and any college resource.
 Once enrolled, these students become part of the Columbus Technical College family.

 Classes may be offered at a student's home high school or at our college campus.
-MOWR courses must meet both high school and college curriculum standards.
-Since MOWR classes generally covers more material than high school courses, they are most often taught by a college instructor.
+Dual Enrollment courses must meet both high school and college curriculum standards.
+Since Dual Enrollment classes generally cover more material than high school courses, they are most often taught by a college instructor.

 Who can enroll?